The Algebraic Index Theorem and Fedosov Quantization of Lagrange-Finsler and Einstein Spaces: Proof of Main Theorem

 The above Lemma is necessary for evaluating principal parts and idempotents of involved d--algebras.
 Computations are performed similarly for the h-- and v--components dubbing the formulas provided in the holonomic K\"{a}hler constructions.
-We omit technical details, reproducing in a nonholonomic almost K\"{a}hler fashion various results on symplectic connections.
+We leave the technical details to the interested reader.